rygumcmxci/hello-world-/README.md

 # hello-world-
 my_first_repository

-Creating this to furher develop my skills in Python and coding in general
+Creating this to further develop my skills in Python and coding in general

 This is my first edit